jLynx/ABetterTheater/README.md

 Site is proxited behind CloudFlare's network to protect from DDoS attacks (but on top of that, it's all cached at the edge server's so it never hits my server anyway*)

-Update: The site is also now hosted with CF Pages, so its fully serverles now....Well apart from https://country.abettertheater.nz/
+Update: The site is also now hosted with CF Pages, so its fully serverles now.
+Even the country API is running with CF workers!